Curves, points, incidences and covering: Introduction

-On the other hand, incidence problems in geometry~\cite{books/daglib/0018467,books/daglib/0080838} studies questions about finding the maximum possible number of pairs $(p,\ell)$ such that $p$ is a point belonging to a set of points and $\ell$ is a line belonging to a set of lines and $p$ lies on $\ell$. \remove{We will henceforth say that $\ell$ \emph{covers} $p$.} Incidence between points and other geometric structures like circles, planes, algebraic curves, etc.~have also been studied.
-We do not intend to go into all of them as an interested reader can find them in~\cite{books/daglib/0018467,books/daglib/0080838}.
+On the other hand, incidence theory in geometry~\cite{books/daglib/0018467,books/daglib/0080838} studies questions about finding the maximum possible number of pairs $(p,\ell)$ such that $p$ is a point belonging to a set of points and $\ell$ is a line belonging to a set of lines and $p$ lies on $\ell$. \remove{We will henceforth say that $\ell$ \emph{covers} $p$.} Incidence between points and other geometric structures like circles, planes, algebraic curves, etc.~have also been studied and bounds on the number of incidences were obtained (see e.g.~\cite{books/daglib/0018467,books/daglib/0080838}).
 On the other hand, researchers have studied the problems of \emph{point line cover}, or its more general form of \emph{point curve cover}~\cite{KratschPR16,BoissonnatDGK18,AfshaniBDN16,LangermanM05}.
 These problems consist of a set $P$ of $n$ points on the plane and a positive integer $k$, and the question is whether there exists a set of at most $k$ lines/hyperplanes/curves which cover all points in $P$.
-They are computationally hard problems, motivated from {\sc set cover}, and the effort has been mostly in parametrized complexity where researchers focussed on finding tight kernels~\cite{saketbook15} for the problems~\cite{KratschPR16,BoissonnatDGK18,AfshaniBDN16,LangermanM05}.
+They are computationally hard problems, motivated from {\sc set cover}, and the effort has been mostly in parametrized complexity where researchers focused on finding tight kernels~\cite{saketbook15} for the problems~\cite{KratschPR16,BoissonnatDGK18,AfshaniBDN16,LangermanM05}.